 Due to the physical performance requirements of course, all students are required to have the physical capability of operating a 5-7kg chainsaw.

 At enquiry, students can enter the program by expressing an interest and being sent an information pack that contains a booking notification and course information (Course Brochure).
 This interest process enables the RTO and client to work together to ensure the course is suitable for them and to identify any additional support needs & make adequate provisions.

 Students must have previously completed the Chainsaw Level 1 training, or have high understanding of how to trim and cut felled trees and operate and maintain a chainsaw safely documented in a Statutory Declaration or Third Party Report.

-Training & Education Pathways: After achieving this unit of competency candidates may undertake a range of associated arboriculture, forestry, agriculture, horticulture or conservation / land management units and qualifications.
+Training & Education Pathways: After achieving these units of competency students may undertake a range of associated resources and infrastructure units and qualifications.

-Employment Pathways: After achieving this unit of competency candidates may seek employment in arboriculture, forestry, agriculture, horticulture, primary or civil industries.
+Employment Pathways: After achieving these units of competency students may seek employment in civil, construction, resources, manufacturing, utilities and maintenance industries.